 The Court however, awarded Mr. Drimba’s estate termination pay and severance pay on the basis that the Plaintiff’s employment was in fact frustrated before his death.
 The Court’s reasoning is best summarized at paras 25 and 26:

 In my view, it must have been apparent that, as a result of the severity of Mr. Drimba’s illness, it was highly unlikely that he would ever return to his employment, notwithstanding the generosity of his employer to keep his position open for him in the event that he recovered.
 This was likely a false hope after he was diagnosed with terminal cancer, and it ultimately proved to be the case.

 While it is obviously not possible to pinpoint the precise date at which Mr. Drimba’s contract of employment became frustrated, it was undoubtedly at some point between June 7, 2013, and September 17, 2013, his date of death

-The decision in Drimba stands as a reminder that where illness or injury prevent a worker from performing his or her duties at work and it becomes apparent the worker has no realistic prospect of returning to his or her employment, the employer must provide payments under the ESA to the worker for termination pay and severance pay.
+The decision in Drimba stands as a reminder that where illness or injury prevents a worker from performing his or her duties at work and it becomes apparent the worker has no realistic prospect of returning to his or her employment, the employer must provide payments under the ESA to the worker for termination pay and severance pay.

 If either an injury or an illness is preventing you from working, you may be entitled to termination pay and severance pay from your employer.
 Call Monkhouse Law today to discuss your options.